SUPERLUX One-to-One Advice Sessions: Online with Kitty Anderson

 Thu 6 Aug 2020 / 10am–11am and 11.30am–12.30pm

-As part of our aim to encourage our communities to stay connected, creative and inspired during these unsettling times, our popular SUPERLUX one-to-one advice sessions will now take place weekly (online or by telephone).
+As part of our aim to encourage our communities to stay connected, creative and inspired during these unsettling times, our popular SUPERLUX one-to-one advice sessions continue take place on a monthly basis (online or by telephone).
 These sessions are for SUPERLUX members, you can join up for free here.

 These informal one-hour meetings with members of the LUX Scotland team are for Scotland-based artists working with moving image.
 They are aimed at developing a wide-ranging dialogue around your practice, including, but not limited to, discussing your work, exhibition possibilities, budget/funding applications and production advice.